ilkayseki/ilkayseki/README.md

 Key Objectives of the Project:

-Creating an n x n grid with an integer ("n") that can be adjusted in the Editor or at Runtime Placing an X mark on any cell of the grid when it is clicked or touched Removing X marks when at least 3 X marks are horizontally or vertically adjacent Ensuring the grid always fits the screen
+- Creating an n x n grid with an integer ("n") that can be adjusted in the Editor or at Runtime
+- Placing an X mark on any cell of the grid when it is clicked or touched
+- Removing X marks when at least 3 X marks are horizontally or vertically adjacent
+- Ensuring the grid always fits the screen
-(BONUS) Not using a canvas for the grid
+- (BONUS) Not using a canvas for the grid

 Project Description:

 This project was developed based on specific requirements:

-Unity Version: Unity 2020.3.x or 2021.3.x
+- Unity Version: Unity 2020.3.x or 2021.3.x
-Version Control: Versioned with Git from the beginning and includes regular commits Public Repository: The project is shared publicly on GitHub SOLID Principles: The code adheres to SOLID principles Dependency Injection: Zenject is used (BONUS)
+- Version Control: Versioned with Git from the beginning and includes regular commits
+- Public Repository: The project is shared publicly on GitHub
+- SOLID Principles: The code adheres to SOLID principles
+- Dependency Injection: Zenject is used (BONUS)
-Code Quality: The code is readable and follows a chosen coding convention Technologies Used:
+- Code Quality: The code is readable and follows a chosen coding convention

+Technologies Used:

-Unity 2021.3.x
+- Unity 2021.3.x
-C#
+- C#
-Git
+- Git
-Zenject
+- Zenject
-TextMesh Pro
+- TextMesh Pro

 For more information and to access the code, visit the GitHub repository:
+Source code: [GitHub Repository Link]

+---

 Source code: https://github.com/ilkayseki/GameCase_P1